atsushieno/aap-core/README.md

 It can be used as your plugin's main launcher activity.

 The former is based on traditional constraint layout, and the latter is based on Jetpack Compose.

+(They depend on `androidaudioplugin-samples-host-engine` internal component to provide in-app plugin preview (tryout) feature which will be rewritten at some stage.)

+### androidaudioplugin-midi-device-service and aap-midi-device-service

+AAP instrument plugins can be extended to work as a virtual MIDI device service (software MIDI device).

+`aap-midi-device-service` is an example application that turns any instrument plugins into MIDI device services (since it is simply possible).

+At this state the audio generation feature not in usable quality at all.

 ### aaphostsample and aapbarebonepluginsample